 Whether you’re new to the world of paintballing or simply looking to take your arsenal up a notch, shopping for your next marker can be like navigating a minefield.
 Mechanical markers might be the standard today, but with so many affordable options on the market, ensuring you get a good deal from your investment is nigh on impossible without knowing which specs will boost your game and which are nothing but boasts.

-Below, you’ll find our go-to guide for those looking to make the right choice when it comes to their next marker.
+Below, you’ll find our go-to guide for those looking to make the right choice when it comes to their next marker to add to your ever growing list of paintball gear.
 From build and materials to barrel size and gas systems, you’ll find all the insights you need to ensure you pick the perfect new addition to your paintballing arsenal.

 For many years, pump markers were your only option when it came to paintball guns.
 Mechanical markers have largely replaced them in recent years thanks to advancing technology, but the classic pump variety is seeing something of a revival.

 This feature means a shooter only needs to keep the trigger held and only pump for each subsequent shot, rather than requiring the trigger to be pulled and pumping to occur each and every time a shot is fired.
 Single-shot guns might seem like a limiting option when compared to the performance of mechanical and electronic markers, but the pump paintball gun enjoys an enthusiastic following for good reason.

 With more expensive electronic guns, further features may include digital displays providing status information on things like rounds fired and gas levels.
 Furthermore, hopper agitators can be expected with more advanced models of electronic marker, allowing the shooter to be more precise when it comes to the loading of paintballs into the breach of a marker.

 The markers you’ll find here are almost always of the semi-automatic variety, giving the wielder one shot for every pull of the trigger.
-In almost every instance, mechanical markers utilise compressed air or CO2, with both being readily available at specialist shops or commercial paintballing fields.
+In almost every instance, mechanical markers utilise compressed air or CO2 cartridges , with both being readily available at specialist shops or commercial paintballing fields.

 Whether you’re working with compressed air or CO2, your gas of choice is stored in a tank that’s attached to the gun via the grip (if you’re using a 12 gram cartridge) or on the end of the marker on a gas line (if using a larger tank).
 Gravity-fed hoppers are used with mechanical guns, allowing for one paintball at a time to enter the chamber.

 Why Material Matters When it Comes to Barrels

 If you’re seeking something at the premium end of the scale, consider a barrel made from carbon fibre.
 Lightweight like aluminium, carbon fibre barrels are by contrast very robust and durable.
 Slightly more affordable are stainless steel barrels, scoring high marks for durability and easy maintenance, with the material holding up well to heavy use for a long time.
 However, this bulkier material will add unwanted extra weight to your marker.

-Why Barrel Size Matters
+Why (Barrel) Size Matters

-The length of your barrel is a key consideration when it comes to purchasing paintball guns.
+The length of stock paintball barrels is a key consideration when it comes to purchasing paintball guns.
 In the case of shorter barrels, the overall marker remains short as well.
 This provides the shooter with more flexibility and ease in manoeuvring their surroundings.
 Enemy exchanges in close quarters are also better served by short barrels.

 Another key part of barrel specs is porting.
 So-called “ported” barrels feature drill holes, or ports, at one end.
 These ported holes help get rid of pressure prior to the final discharge of the paintball, making the shot quieter overall.
 Some barrels also feature an extra set of drilled holes, usually at around the centre of the overall length.
 The purpose here is to give fired paintballs added backspin, increasing the overall distance travelled and enhancing accuracy.